Momentum-Team-20/course/_daily_posts/2023-12-17-end-of-phase-3.md

 Your instructor will let you know at the end of the interview, or shortly after, if you have met the requirements to complete Phase 3.

 Interviews will take place on Thursday morning in a breakout room during our regular meeting time.
+Time slots for each dev are listed below.

 9:30 Maria

 9:50 Jon

 10:10 Freddie

 10:30 Jose

 10:50 Kelsey

 11:10 Jordan

----